-UTIs are related to sexual activity because during intercourse, bacteria from the perineum gets pushed up against the urethra (the small tube that leads to the bladder.)
-Urinating before and after intercourse flushes the unwanted bacteria away before it has the chance to cause an infection.
+UTIs are related to sexual activity because, during intercourse, bacteria from the perineum get pushed up against the urethra (the small tube that leads to the bladder).
+A good fact about the urinary system is that urinating before and after intercourse flushes the unwanted bacteria away before it has the chance to cause an infection.

 3) Take a preventive antibiotic.